General Statistical Methods

 ProUCL version 5.1.002 (5.1) is the latest update of the ProUCL statistical software package for analysis of environmental data sets with and without nondetect (ND) observations.
 ProUCL version 5.1 is a comprehensive statistical software package with statistical methods and graphical tools to address many environmental sampling and statistical issues.
 ProUCL Factsheet.

 - ProbPlot 3.0.
 This software prepares probability plots from data that may be input from spreadsheets or by other routes.
 It is intended to assist in interpreting the consistency of data with Gaussian model assumptions and incorporates statistical tests to aid in acceptance/rejection decision making.
 ProbPlot is part of the Rad Pro Calculator site managed by Ray McGinnis.
 ProbPlot (originally called CumPlot) was developped by Bob Tuttle, Brian Oliver and Ray McGinnis.

-- Instrument Statistics.
-MS Excel spreadsheet.
-Scanning and static instrument statistics are calculated for a variety of different alpha, beta and gamma detectors, including critical level, detection level, lower limit of detection, minimum detectable activity and minimum detectable count rate.
+- Instrument Counting Statistics.
+Downloadeable MS Excel spreadsheet.
+Scanning and static instrument statistics are calculated for a variety of different alpha, beta and gamma detectors, including uncertainties, critical level, detection limit, lower limit of detection, minimum detectable activity.

 Equations used are taken from,

 - Introduction to Health Physics, Herman Cember, Third Edition

 - Introduction to Health Phics, Thomas E. Johnson, Fifth Edition